G-Tang2/ptar/README.md

 # How to get the app running

 ## Pre-requirement:
+- Have the latest Node.js installed on your computer.
 - Download the `.env` file (sent through email) and place it in `/api` folder.

 ## Instructions: